 Did you start the year off super motivated to finally smash those #lifegoals, but have already found yourself struggling to keep up your new habits?
 The start of a new year always inspires us to set major goals, and rekindle that one resolution we never end up sticking to.
 So how do we break this pattern and finally smash those goals?
 The answer: SMART Goals!

 A 2014 study showed that 76% of people who wrote down their goals and tracked their weekly progress ended up achieving those goals.
 Why?
 Because writing down goals and breaking them down into the SMART structure makes it crystal clear what we want to achieve, and when we want to achieve it by.

 For something to be a SMART Goal, it needs to be: specific, measurable, achievable, realistic and time-bound.
-For many of us, we set goals like “I want to lose weight” or “I’m going to eat healthier”, but the issue with these goals is that they’re too vague.
+For many of us, we set goals like “I want to improve my physique” or “I’m going to eat healthier”, but the issue with these goals is that they’re too vague.
 And because we haven’t written down clear steps on how to achieve them, we often go to extremes to try and make them happen.

 Creating your SMART Goal

 The first step is to actually write your goal down.
 It needs to be something specific and measurable, so if your goal is to lose weight, you need to write down a number, say 5kg.
 Then, you’ve got to assess whether your goal is achievable.
 Are you committed to making it happen?
 Do you have a network of people to support you?

 The next step is deciding whether what you want to achieve is realistic – and this will all depend on your timeframe.
 Losing 5kg is quite often very realistic, but it’s not something you can achieve in one week.
 Set yourself a reasonable amount of time to achieve your goal and then set yourself a completion date to hold yourself accountable.
 Make sure to log your progress every couple of weeks to make sure you’re staying on track!